big spender

 Zen Cart Big Chooser

-A discounting module for Zen Cart™ that allows you to discount products if certain conditions are met.
+A discounting module for Zen Cart™ that allows you to provide discounts if certain products are in the cart.

 Background: See the Zen Cart Matrix-o-discounts